-One can easily check that $\mathcal{A} \in \mathbb{C}^{n_{1} \times n_2 \times n_{3}}$.
-By the size of the three tensors involved in \eqref{tensor-tensor multiplication}, we can see that special attention should be paid to the first two indices of $\mathcal{B}$ and $ \mathcal{C}$ since their frontal slices need to be consistent with the multiplication of matrices.
-The tensor-tensor multiplication \eqref{tensor-tensor multiplication} has demonstrated its usefulness in many areas, including, but not limited to, image processing (such as image deblurring and compression, object and facial recognition), tensor principal component analysis, tensor completion, pattern recognition; see \cite{kilmer2013third,liu2018improved,Kilmer2020ima,wu2020graph,ZHAO2020137} and the references therein.
+Let $\mathcal{A} = \mathcal{B} * \mathcal{C}$.
+It can be easily verified that $\mathcal{A} \in \mathbb{C}^{n_{1} \times n_2 \times n_{3}}$.
+On the size of the two tensors involved in \eqref{tensor-tensor multiplication} and also their product $\mathcal{A}$, special attention should be given to the first two indices of $\mathcal{B}$ and $\mathcal{C}$ since their frontal slices need to be consistent with matrix multiplication.
+The usefulness of tensor-tensor multiplication \eqref{tensor-tensor multiplication} has been demonstrated in various domains in recent years, including but not limited to image processing (such as image deblurring and compression, object and facial recognition), tensor principal component analysis, tensor completion, multilinear control systems, and pattern recognition; see \cite{cao2022perturbation,chen2023perturbations,cui2021perturbation,han2023t,kilmer2013third,kilmertensortensor,liu2018improved,Ng2022,mo2020time,Kilmer2020ima,tang2023sketch,wang2023solving,wang2022hot,wu2020graph,ZHAO2020137} and the references therein.